An Importance Sampling Algorithm for the Ising Model with Strong Couplings: The Ising Model in an External Magnetic Field

-where $\B$ contains all the pairs (bonds) $(k,\ell)$ with non-zero interactions, and $[\cdot]$ denotes the Iverson bracket~\cite{Knuth:92}, which evaluates to $1$ if the condition in the bracket is satisfied and to $0$ otherwise.
+where $\B$ contains all the unordered pairs (bonds) $(k,\ell)$ with non-zero interactions, and $[\cdot]$ denotes the Iverson bracket~\cite{Knuth:92}, which evaluates to $1$ if the condition in the bracket is satisfied and to $0$ otherwise.

-The real coupling parameter $J_{k, \ell}$ controls the strength of the interaction between adjacent variables $(x_k, x_{\ell})$.
-The real parameter $H_m$ corresponds to the presence of an external magnetic field and controls the strength of the interaction between $X_m$ and the field.

-In this paper, the focus is on ferromagnetic Ising models characterized by $J_{k, \ell} > 0$, for each $(k, \ell) \in \B$.
-In ferromagnetic Ising models, configurations in which adjacent variables take the same values, have low energy levels.
+In this paper, the focus is on ferromagnetic Ising models characterized by $J_{k, \ell} > 0$ for each $(k, \ell) \in \B$.
+The external field is assumed to be consistent, i.e., it is either assigned to all positive or to all negative values.